joelparkerhenderson/demo-rust-axum/README.md

 }
 ```

-Change the `main.rs` router to this:
+Modify the `Router` code like this:

 ```rust
 let app = Router::new()